specarino/AutoTrash/README.md

 - `baseurl`: The URL of the Plex server (SSL is recommended here)
 - `token`: Obtained by viewing the XML of a media and taking the token off of the URL
 - `anchorPath`: File name and location of the anchor file on the mount/merged folder (suggested to use the merged folder)
-- `webhookURL`: A Discord webhook URL, can be left blank too
+- `DiscordWebhookURL`: A Discord webhook URL, can be left blank too
+- `DiscordUserID`: Discord account's ID (used to ping the user), can be left blank too

 # Configuration